Ikayherce/the-finest-cupcake-shop/README.md

 ### Existing Features
 - Navbar and Footer
-- Shop
+- Shop app : includes home page, product page, user profile update pages, category pages, order history page, about page and contact page
-- Cart
+- Cart app: includes cart summary page
-- Session
+- Payment app: includes all payment and order pages
+- Session: the user will not lose their cart if they log out unless they delete it.

 ### Features left to implement
 Unfortunately due to time shortage some important features are left to implement or add to this project: